 - Select Network and Sharing Center

-- Click on Change Adaptor Settings which is located on the left side.
+- Click on Change Adaptor Settings, which is located on the left side.

 - Click on Advanced

-- Select Advanced Settings from the list
+- Select Advanced Settings from the list.

-How routing will work after setting up the priority?
+How will routing work after setting up the priority?

-If you have two network interface controller and use two internet connections through Wi-Fi and Wired Ethernet then it is possible to use both of them in tandem with manual set up of subnet and gateway for every connection.
+If you have two network interface controllers and use two internet connections through Wi-Fi and Wired Ethernet, it is possible to use both in tandem with a manual setup of the subnet and gateway for every connection.
 It is necessary to know that all DNS requests go through the gateway.